WWE Judgment Day (2009)

-The 2009 Judgment Day was the 11th and final Judgment Day professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on May 17, 2009, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-Judgment Day was replaced by Over the Limit in 2010.
+The 2009 Judgment Day was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 11th and final Judgment Day and took place on May 17, 2009, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+This was the second Judgment Day at the venue, after the inaugural 1998 event when it was known as the Rosemont Horizon (renamed in 1999).

+This was the final Judgment Day event as it was discontinued and replaced by Over the Limit in 2010.
+Years later in 2022, the event's name as well as elements of the 2009 event's poster would inspire the formation of a group called The Judgment Day.
+Edge, who was on the 2009 event's poster, formed the stable, and the weighing scale featured on the poster was an inspiration for the group's logo.

 The event's card featured seven matches.
 The main event for the show saw Edge successfully defend SmackDown's World Heavyweight Championship against Jeff Hardy.
 In Raw's main match, WWE Champion Randy Orton was disqualified in a match against Batista and therefore retained as titles do not change hands via disqualification unless stipulated.
 In addition, John Cena defeated Big Show.
 The undercard for the show had four other singles matches: CM Punk versus Umaga, ECW Champion Christian defending the championship against Jack Swagger, John Morrison versus Shelton Benjamin, and Rey Mysterio defending SmackDown's Intercontinental Championship against Chris Jericho.

-The event had 228,000 buys, down from the Judgment Day 2008 figure of 252,000 buys.
+The event had 228,000 buys, down from the 2008 figure of 252,000 buys.

 Production

 Background

-Allstate Arena, in Rosemont, is where the final Judgment Day event was held.
+The Allstate Arena in the Chicago suburb of Rosemont, Illinois was where the 11th and final Judgment Day was held, which was its second time at the venue, after the inaugural 1998 event when it was known as the Rosemont Horizon (renamed in 1999).

-Judgment Day was first held by World Wrestling Entertainment (WWE) as the 25th In Your House pay-per-view (PPV) in October 1998.
-It then returned in May 2000 as its own event, establishing Judgment Day as the promotion's annual May PPV.
-The 2009 event was the 11th event Judgment Day and was held on May 17 at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-It featured wrestlers from the Raw, SmackDown, and ECW brands.
+Judgment Day was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 25th In Your House PPV event in October 1998.
+Following the discontinuation of the In Your House series in February 1999, Judgment Day was reinstated in May 2000 as its own PPV event, establishing Judgment Day as the promotion's annual May PPV.
+The 11th event was held on May 17, 2009, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, and was held for wrestlers from the Raw, SmackDown, and ECW brand divisions.
+This was the second Judgment Day at the venue, after the inaugural 1998 event when it was known as the Rosemont Horizon (renamed in 1999).